 The Ruger New Model Super Blackhawk revolver mixes tradition and power, a design that harkens back to the days of America’s westward expansion while shooting one of the newest pistol calibers on the market.
 Although not for everyone, the .44 Magnum pistol has many applications, from target shooting to big game hunting.
 It, and handguns like it, will continue to fill a niche for a long time to come.

 Kyle Mizokami is a writer based in San Francisco who has appeared in The Diplomat, Foreign Policy, War is Boring and The Daily Beast.
 In 2009 he co-founded the defense and security blog Japan Security Watch.
-This first appeared earlier and is being reposted due to reader interest.
+This first appeared earlier this year.